jdnc/nao-robots/README.md

 nao-robots
 ==========

-Project and programming assignments for Autonomous Robotics by Prof. Peter Stone at UT
+Project and programming assignments for CS393R (Autonomous Robotics) by Prof. Peter Stone at UT